geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 Feature Resource
 ----------------

-With an ID and a layer technical name, this service can be used to retrieve a feature resource.
+With an ID and a layer ID (technical name), this service can be used to retrieve a feature resource.
+Here is a `complete list of layers <../../../api/faq/index.html#which-layers-have-a-tooltip>`_ for which this service is available.

 URL
 ^^^